How to Squirrel-Proof a Bird Feeder

 Our first birdfeeder was an attractive, hard plastic tube with dark green perches.
-Since we wanted to watch and identify the the birds as they came to rest a moment on a perch and get a seed.
+We wanted to watch and identify the birds as they came to rest a moment on a perch and get a seed.
 So we placed it near our deck, suspended from a low-hanging tree branch.

 We'd heard stories about cunning squirrels and how they taunt owners of bird feeders.
 So we suspected that our perpetrator was a squirrel.

 Episode 2 -- We Install a Metal and Glass Feeder

 The next feeder we purchased was an attractive one made of metal and glass which we thought was squirrel proof.
 This time we rigged a small rope from the overhanging eaves of our porch where we could again enjoy feeding birds flocking to retrieve the treats we put there for their taking.

 Alas, the smart critter stole the birdseed right out of our feeder.
 He (or she) climbed up a nearby tree, jumped onto the roof of our porch, then with sharp and tenacious claws, climbed down the rope to the feeder and stole seeds from our metal and glass feeder.

 We were both annoyed and entertained -- annoyed that he would steal seed from our feathered friends, and entertained by his acrobatic antics.
 Our response was to shoo him off and prepare for our next front in our battle.

 Episode 3 -- We install a squirrel baffle